The AUSTRAC compliance guide consolidates a range of AUSTRAC guidance material and replaces the AUSTRAC regulatory guide.

 The guide is primarily designed for reporting entities regulated under the AML/CTF Act.
 Cash dealers with obligations under the FTR Act should refer to Chapter 10 - Financial Transaction Reports Act.

 AUSTRAC reviews and revises this guide as required, and publishes a list of updates made to the guide.

 AUSTRAC officers can provide general information to regulated entities, their staff and the public on the AML/CTF obligations, including the FTR Act.
-Enquiries can be directed to the AUSTRAC Contact Centre via:
+Enquiries and feedback on the AUSTRAC Compliance Guide can be directed to the AUSTRAC Contact Centre via:

 - e-mail: email@example.com

 - telephone: 1300 021 037 (a local call within Australia).